 Now he concentrates on driving his teenage son, Jago, in the early hours of winter mornings, to marshes as far apart as the Ribble, Morecambe Bay and the Solway.
 All are reachable in little more than an hour from their Cumbrian base.

 'The frisson of pre-drawn forays and the sounds, sights and smells of saltings - they stir me as much as they did over 60 years ago.'

-Derek Mills has been involved in fisheries research and teaching for over 60 years.
+Derek Mills was involved in fisheries research and teaching for over 60 years.
 Following eight years running a salmon research scheme on the river Conon basin, he was awarded a Ph.D. by London University and in 1965 was appointed to the staff of Edinburgh University.

-He lives in Melrose in the Scottish Borders.
+He died in January 2018 at his home in Melrose in the Scottish Borders.